agilepro/epiconsciousness/docs/Self-Organization/Entropy/second-law-discussion.md

 What I am describing is the simplest thing in the world: plants grow.
 We all know they grow.
 Strangely, apologists like to tell their sheep that nothing in nature ever organizes itself.
 Apologists say that nature organizing matter is a violation of the law of entropy when it absolutely is not.
 Life is an extremely complex chemical reaction that organizes matter all by itself.

+## Jan 17, 2025

+> Darwinism are liars.
+> They have to lie about the scientific laws of chaos that say that evolution is impossible.

+Tell me about this "scientific laws of chaos".
+Please present a link or evidence of how it disproves evolution.

+> The Second Law of Thermodynamics can be stated in any of three synonymous ways: For a spontaneous process, the entropy of the universe increases.
+For a spontaneous process, ΔSuniverse > 0.
+Ultimately, for any spontaneous process the entropy, which is related to randomness or disorder, of the universe increases.
+> This has been tested scientifically, and it has been shown that because of this evolution is impossible.
+Things tend to chaos, not order.
+> Law of the universe.

+I think you have fallen prey to a common apologist trick and general misunderstanding of the entropy.

+Yes, it is true that entropy "of the universe" always increases, however that entropy is not evenly distributed.
+It is common for entropy to decrease in some areas while it increases in other areas.

+There are many common examples of this: consider a tree that takes in carbon from the air, and incorporates it into the branches and trunk.
+Carbon in the air is about as disordered as you can get.
+The tree takes the carbon in, assembles it into complex molecules, and organizes those molecules into cells which ultimately forms wood.
+Wood is a highly structured form of carbon.

+The tree is able to decrease the entropy in its area by exhaust the increase in entropy.
+Sunlight arrives in a very low entropy form, and a higher entropy form of light (infrared) is radiated back out to space.
+For this to happen there MUST be a flow of energy through the area.
+Every living plant and animal is proof that things CAN become MORE organized without violating the law of entropy.

+But apologists don't want you to know this.
+Christian organizations confused about the science call this "the law of chaos" but the application in this way is entirely wrong.

+You said: "This has been tested scientifically".
+No, this is actually a complete misunderstanding of the law.

+You said: "Things tend to chaos, not order."
+It is the UNIVERSE that tends to increase entropy, but that does not mean that local things can not decrease in entropy.
+The entropy is not equally distributed.
+I can understand that the average person might not know this, however apologists are told this repeatedly, and they still continue to tell the falsehood.
+They lie.
+They feel that lying is justified to sell the story of Jesus, however I am confident that Jesus would never agree to that.

+It seems obvious to me that no true God would require followers to lie about the world.

+> You have been guzzeling the coolade.
+It has been proven that evoution is impossible becasue of the 2nd law of thermodynamics, but atheists say, that' cant be true because I don't believe in God so it must be false and start teaching and believing lies, which you guzzle.

+Sigh.